deanturpin/handt/readme.md

+# Modular design
+Each module reads the result of running the previous and emits its contribution to the processing chain.
+Can easily test each stage in isolation.
+Enforcing a simply interface between modules enforces a clean design (no complex structures passed around).

+The strategy module takes the list of coins/prices and emits a line for each currency that has triggered a buy: coin name, price and list of a matching strategies.

 ```
 <file.cpp> -> <file.csv>
 prices.cpp -> prices.csv
 ```

-# Modular design
-Each module reads the result of running the previous and emits its contribution to the processing chain.

-The strategy module takes the list of coins/prices and emits a line for each currency that has triggered a buy: coin name, price and list of a matching strategies.
+## symbols.py
+* Get symbol list from CryptoCompare all coins list

+## prices.py
+* Get prices from CryptoCompare
+* Filter small value coins and bad prices

+## strategy.cpp
+* Run strategies

+## positions.cpp
+* Consolidate existing and new positions

+## close.cpp
+* Consider closing each position

+## summary.cpp
+* Summarise trades so far

+## render.sh
+* Render HTML page of summary

 ```
 SPK 0.3205666667 10.0_flicking_down 2.00_average_comp